Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Minimum income

-Determined individually by the Camera di Commercio when issuing economic parameters.
-For renewal the minimum is around 8,500 EUR/year.
-But for the initial application it is advisable to show significantly more.
+Set individually by the Chamber of Commerce (Camera di Commercio) when issuing economic parameters.
+For renewal of the residence permit a minimum around EUR 8,500/year is required.
+But for the initial application it is advisable to show substantially more.

 Bank statements are NOT income

-Transactions on a bank account do not constitute proof of official income.
-Official income is what has been taxed.
-You need to provide tax returns or official certificates from the tax authority, not just bank statements with transactions.
-Many people were refused precisely because of this.
+Account transactions do not confirm official income.
+Official income is what taxes were paid on.
+You need to provide tax returns or official tax authority statements, not just bank statements showing transactions.
+Many people were refused for exactly this reason.

-"From income we showed only the tax return for the sole proprietor with income well above the official LA requirements.
-We showed a personal account statement with movement for three months and a balance slightly above the amount requested by the Chamber of Commerce."
+"For income we showed only the tax return for the sole proprietorship with income significantly exceeding the official LA requirements.
+We showed a personal account statement with movements for three months and a balance slightly above the amount requested by the Chamber of Commerce."

 Education and qualification

-Relevant education is not always mandatory but helps considerably.
-If there is no higher education, qualification must be proven by work experience — and this must be supported by official documents.
+Relevant education is not always mandatory but helps significantly.
+If there is no higher education, qualification must be proven by work experience — and this must be official documentation.

 These are the main documents for the consulate — they serve as official confirmation